CodeShellDev/wol-redirect/.github/templates/README.template.md

 Have feedback, new ideas or found a bug?
 Feel free to open up an issue or to start a Pull Request!

-_But remember, that we are all volunteers, so be kind and respectful_
+_But remember we are all volunteers, so be kind and respectful_

 ## Supporting